 The scuba diving centre, Babou Cote Ocean, is outside Hienghene, 7 kilometres south of the small town.
 There’s a basic campsite a few metres away from the beach if you’re on a budget.
 You can hire camping equipment if needed.
 Tribal homestays are another opportunity to find cheap and authentic accommodation in Hienghene.
 However, it might not be the best for scuba divers considering the travel time to get to the dive shop.
 Plus, it can be hard to organise when you don’t speak French,

 We opted for more comfort and booked a room with beach views at the resort Koulnoue Village* only one kilometre away from the dive centre.
+You can read my review here.
 We liked the convenience of this resort.
 It was easy to book online* in just a few clicks.
 Once we were there, it was effortless and quick to get there for diving in the morning, then back to our accommodation for lunch and back to Babou Cote Ocean to hire a kayak in the afternoon.
 We enjoyed our stay and found the views from the bed relaxing.
 We could keep snacks in the small fridge for when the restaurant was closed after the dives.

 If you prefer a smaller lodge, check out Ka Waboana* (about a 15-minute drive from the dive centre).
 We stayed there on another trip to Hienghene (when we only dived in Poindimie this time) and had a good relaxing time.